top of page

 • Explain - Give a detailed account including reasons or causes & make clear through description and reasoning

-• Identify - Recognize patterns, facts, or details & name and provide basic information about something
+• Identify - Recognise patterns, facts, or details & name and provide basic information about something

 • List - Provide a series of brief answers with no explanation & present information in a sequential format